Lifecycle Management

 $ virsh detach-disk <vm-name> vdX [--persistent] [--live] # detach a disk

-$ virsh detach-disk <vm-name> <path-to-image> vdX [--persistent] [--live] # attach a disk to the VM, where vdX is the disk name
+$ virsh attach-disk <vm-name> <path-to-image> vdX [--persistent] [--live] # attach a disk to the VM, where vdX is the disk name

 $ virsh vol-list --pool default # list all images in the pool default